 For example let's say we have upstream values in /upstream/sleeptest and our values in /downstream/ sleeptest.
 If we asked for a value using path "\", it'd raise an exception being unable to distinguish whether we want the value from /downstream or /upstream.
-We can set the mux path to ["/downstream/\", "/ upstream/\"] to make all relative calls (path starting with \) to first look in nodes in /downstream and if not found look into /upstream.
+We can set the parameter paths to ["/downstream/\", "/upstream/\"] to make all relative calls (path starting with \) to first look in nodes in /downstream and if not found look into /upstream.

-More practical overview of mux path is in Yaml\to\mux plugin in Resolution order section.
+More practical overview of parameter paths is in Yaml\to\mux plugin in Resolution order section.

-9.5 Variant
+9.4 Variant

 Variant is a set of params produced by Varianter'\s and passed to the test by the test runner as ''params' argument.
-The simplest variant is None, which still produces AvocadoParams with only the Test's default params.
-If dict is used as a Variant, it (safely) updates the default params.
-Last but not least the Variant can also be a tuple (list, mux\path) or just the list of avocado.core.tree.TreeNode with the params.
+The simplest variant is None, which still produces an empty AvocadoParams.
+Also, the Variant can also be a tuple(list, paths) or just the list of avocado.core.tree.TreeNode with the params.